chenheinrich/CosmoMC-RELIKE/README.rst

 ===================
-CosmoMC-relike
+CosmoMC-RELIKE
 ===================
-:CosmoMC-relike: Extended CosmoMC with Reionization Effective Likelihood (RELIKE)
+:CosmoMC-RELIKE: Extended CosmoMC with Reionization Effective Likelihood (RELIKE)
 :Homepage: https://github.com/chenheinrich/CosmoMC-relike

 If you use this code, please cite `Heinrich & Hu 2021 <arxiv link to be added>`_. <add arxiv link>